 According to Markets and Markets research, North American is expected to have the largest market share of the digital lending software market in 2018-2023.
 It is explained by the high presence of digital lending vendors, and the early adoption of digital financial services in general.
 The financial institutions are monetizing this opportunity as they transform their legacy systems to automated digital lending platforms, improve their loan portfolios and enhance the customer experience with the help of automation.

 Since the pandemic hit, one message has rung loud and clear—there are no guarantees.
 This sentiment has spawned a rise in financial caution in the form of savings, cautious investments, and increased care taken when it comes to lending.
 That’s why it’s reasonable to expect a drive towards more responsible lending in the future.
 What this means is loan providers will need to take care to ensure the services they offer are appropriate to their consumers.
 But how can providers do so effectively?
 The answer lies in technology.
 Advanced tools, such as credit software, help companies more accurately establish risk and potential and allow them to offer tailored loans to meet consumer demand.

 Automation and speed

 A rise in digital has also meant a rise in demand for getting services as and when we need them.
 Speed of service is now as expected as accuracy, creating challenges for financial service providers.
 Increasingly we are set to see the onboarding of software and tools, more so than we are already seeing, that will aim to deliver faster and more efficient services.
-For example, this may be in the form of automation software designed to make form-filling quicker or loan origination or management tools added to the lending process to automate it for both the consumer and client.
+For example, this may be in the form of automation software designed to make form-filling quicker or loan origination software or management tools added to the lending process to automate it for both the consumer and client.
 All of which are designed to deliver accuracy, alongside the speed needed to keep up with a rapidly changing market.